Guidance from Observation

 Respect Reading Flow

-Reading direction creates expectations.
-Interfaces that reinforce those expectations feel natural; interfaces that oppose them feel disorienting, even when the user cannot articulate why.
+Reading direction sets expectations.
+Reinforce them and the interface feels natural; fight them and it feels disorienting, even when the user cannot say why.

-Motion, navigation, hierarchy, layout, spacing — every layer of interface design is affected by how the reader scans.
-In a vertical interface, 'up' and 'down' have different meanings.
-'Left' and 'right' carry semantic weight they do not carry in horizontal UIs.
+Motion, navigation, hierarchy, layout, spacing: every layer answers to how the reader scans.
+Turn the page vertical and 'up' and 'down' change meaning, and 'left' and 'right' carry weight they never had horizontally.

 Motion Has Meaning

-Every animation communicates something.
-In a vertical interface, the direction, duration, and easing of motion must be calibrated to the reading axis, not imported from horizontal conventions.
+Every animation says something.
+On the vertical axis, direction, duration, and easing answer to the reading direction, not to horizontal habit.

-A drawer that slides from the right edge of an RTL reading interface travels toward the reader's origin — which feels like an intrusion.
-The same drawer sliding from below follows an orthogonal axis — which feels like a new layer.
-Neither is inherently correct; the choice must be deliberate.
+In an RTL interface, a drawer from the right edge travels toward the reader's origin and feels like an intrusion.
+The same drawer from below crosses an orthogonal axis and feels like a new layer.
+Neither is right by default; you choose one on purpose.

 Interaction Before Typography

-A common mistake is to treat vertical text as a typographic exercise — rotating existing components or applying writing-mode to achieve aesthetic effect.
-The question is not 'does this look like a vertical book?' but 'does this behave like one?'
+The common mistake is treating vertical text as a typographic exercise, rotating components or applying writing-mode for effect.
+The test is not 'does this look like a vertical book?' but 'does it behave like one?'

 Mixed Language First

-Real CJK content always contains mixed scripts — han characters, kana, hangul, Latin numerals, Roman punctuation, and URL-like strings.
-Design for this mixture from day one.
+Real CJK content is never pure.
+Han, kana, hangul, Latin numerals, Roman punctuation, and URL-like strings share the column.
+Design for the mixture from day one.

-Designing for pure CJK text produces a brittle system.
-Verse references, dates, measurements, code snippets, and proper nouns will appear in any real document.
-Each character class needs correct orientation defined at the token level.
+Design for pure CJK and the system breaks on contact.
+References, dates, measurements, code, and proper nouns show up in any real document, and each character class needs its orientation set at the token level.

 Accessibility Is Fundamental

-Vertical interfaces introduce unique accessibility challenges that horizontal design systems never considered.
-Solve them from the beginning.
+Vertical interfaces raise accessibility problems horizontal design systems never faced.
+Solve them from the start.

 Progressive Familiarity

-Users who are new to vertical interfaces need a ramp.
-Vertical interaction is unfamiliar to most digital users, even those who read vertically in print.
+Vertical interaction is new to most digital users, even ones who read vertically in print.
+Give them a ramp.